-Guide to Food Safety and Quality During Transportation is a new book by John M Ryan.
+Guide to Food Safety and Quality During Transportation by Dr. John M Ryan.

 The book, published by Elsevier Press, includes FDA and USDA guidance